-We’ve all been there: you’ve traveled for an important work meeting or special event only to find your outfit is a wrinkled mess.
+Ever traveled for an important work meeting or special event, only to unpack the outfit you plan to wear and find it’s a wrinkled mess?
 Unfortunately, not all hotels or bed and breakfasts make irons available in their guest rooms.
-But that doesn’t mean you can’t get those pesky wrinkles out!
+That doesn’t mean you can’t get those pesky wrinkles out, though.

 To be clear, there’s no de-wrinkling solution that tops using an actual iron.
 Your mom was right: You really do need one.
 Sure, it takes a few minutes to heat up and you probably have to set up an ironing board for the best results, but nothing looks better than a freshly pressed shirt or pair of slacks.

 While the solutions below are certainly helpful in a pinch, none of them will achieve perfect results.
 An iron is also safer to use, especially on delicate fabrics, because it is specifically designed to be used on clothing.
 The combination of heat and steam from this appliance plus its unique shape will help you achieve the most professional-looking results.

 This iron is a solid option to keep in your linen closet.
 It’s compact, features 1,500 watts of power, heats to its maximum temperature in less than a minute, and has a retractable cord.

 That being said, there are times, such as when you’re traveling, that you might not have access to an iron.
 If you find yourself faced with this dilemma, let our handy list be your guide!

 Arguably, the easiest way to get wrinkles out of your clothes is to throw them in the dryer.
 The hot air and rotating movement of a dryer can be enough to coax wrinkles out of many clothes on their own.
 You can also toss in a couple of ice cubes or a wet washcloth to create steam in the dryer, which can help even more.